balika0105/grapeFruitOSCSharp/README.md

 You can find the older code in the `old` directory.

 Please note that after porting over older functionality, this folder will be removed.

+Please also note that due to unknown reasons, the OS might hang when performing operations on the filesystem.

+### Known bugs
+- When saving a file in `nano` without an extension, the system will report a critical failure, then create a file with the extension of the last 2 characters of the given filename (possible FAT32 limitation)
+- The `la` command can crash the system if the `ls` command hasn't been used beforehand (cause unknown)